 What excites you about becoming a data scientist and working in the healthcare and life sciences industries? *

-My unique combination of PhD-level engineering training and consulting experience has highlighted business challenges in the healthcare industry that can be addressed by data science.
-For example, companies developing novel drugs need to identify patients for clinical trials, which can be accomplished by systematically mining large numbers of electronic health records.
-I am excited to apply my experience with NLP and my knowledge of the life science industry to applied problems such as this, with the goal of promoting patient health and driving new drugs and medical technologies into the marketplace.
+I believe that my PhD-level engineering training combined with my consulting experience strongly positions me to be an effective data scientist in the life science and healthcare industries.
+With both technical and business experience, I would be able to solve applied business problems by using [NLP?] – for example, when pharmaceutical companies need to mine electronic health records to identify eligible patients for their clinical trials.

 I am excited about a career in health data science because it will allow me to apply my love of data analysis to important problems in the life science and healthcare industries.
 My experience in scientific research is diverse: I have designed contrast agents to target tumor proteins, quantified the pharmacodynamics of contrast agents being metabolized by the body, and used quantum mechanics to improve MRI images of bone cancer.
 Even though these projects cover a range of subjects, my favorite part of each was writing customized signal processing algorithms to extract useful insights from raw data (see Github), and I see a career in health data science as a way to focus on the quantitative aspects of my work that I enjoy the most.
 Furthermore, my consulting experience has reinforced that my love of data analysis can be applied to important business problems in the healthcare industry.
 For example, companies developing novel drugs need to identify patients for clinical trials, which can be accomplished by systematically mining large numbers of electronic health records.
 I am excited to apply my experience with NLP and my knowledge of the life science industry to applied problems such as this, with the goal of promoting patient health and driving new drugs and medical technologies into the marketplace.
 Looking forward, I foresee significant changes in how the healthcare industry operates based on the rapidly increasing amount of data that is being generated per individual.
 Companies who are able to harness this vast amount of data will outcompete those who are not, and the Insight Health Data Science fellowship would help equip me with the skills needed to be at the forefront of this exciting paradigm shift.

 OLD